 Internally routed cables have been around for a while now.
 Cables that hit each other or whack against the frame (inside or out) are common.

-Use small strips of electrical tape spaced a few centimeters apart to hold the cables together.
-Wrap a bit around the portion of the housing that strikes the frame too to dampen any noise.
+Use small strips of electrical tape a few centimeters apart to hold the cables together.
+Wrap around the housing portion that strikes the frame to dampen any noise.
 Cable ties are another option, but to me, that’s one more thing to hit against the frame.

 For internal cables, noises usually come from the entry and exit points.
 Give them each a jiggle to find your culprit.
 Once you’ve found the source, block up the entry with a small piece of foam or weather stripping, or follow this DIY method.